Estrom636/6914_Charging_Chaos_ITD/README.md

 ### Other
 - ***[PoseStorage](Other/PoseStorage.java)***
   - This is for storing "*Position*" variables that where save as long as the robot is running.
+This saves the data in the move from auto to teleOp and if the robot disconnects.
 Stored data like Position, Aliance Color, Scoring Type, and more.
 - ***[Hardware](Other/Hardware.java)***
   - This is for setting all of the motors, servos, and sensor.
 - ***[MecanumDrive](Other/MecanumDrive.java)***